DrutaAlexandru/true-weather/README.md

-# true-weather
+# True Weather
-The real true weather application
+An honest application that really tells you what the weather is like outside